Ramez-Ibrahim/Calculator/README.md

 - Input decimal numbers
 - Perform addition, subtraction, multiplication, and division operations
 - View the previous and current operands
-- Get the computed result
+- Get the computed result using React state for calculations

 ## Purpose

-This calculator was created as a demonstration of my abilities in tackling a web development project.
-It showcases my proficiency in HTML, CSS, and JavaScript, as well as my understanding of core concepts such as DOM manipulation, event handling, and object-oriented programming.
+This calculator was created as a demonstration of my skills in React and modern JavaScript.
+It highlights my ability to build web applications with reusable components, manage state effectively, and handle user events with a modern frontend framework.

 ## Getting Started